Here are some tips for making the most of your garden firepit.

 Our first tip is to add a layer of sand to the bottom of your firepit for safety and maintenance purposes.
-A layer of sand at the bottom of your firepit can help improve fire safety by preventing the fire from spreading to other flammable surfaces as quickly.
+A layer of sand can help improve fire safety by preventing the fire from spreading to other flammable surfaces as quickly.
 It also makes it easier to put out the fire should you need to.

 The sand protects the garden firepit from intense heat, preventing fire damage and staining.
-Absorbing some heat also helps reduce heat being transferred to the firepit’s base, possibly leading to burns if touched.
+Absorbing some heat also helps reduce heat being transferred to the firepit’s base, which could lead to burns if touched.

 2. Buy firewood in bulk for the best prices